martinschneider/justtestlah/src/site/markdown/index.md

 > 🇸🇬 lah ([Singlish](https://en.wikipedia.org/wiki/Singlish)) - Placed at the end of a phrase or sentence either for emphasis or reassurance.

-JustTestLah! is a JAVA test framework.
+JustTestLah! is an end-to-end UI testing framework for mobile and web applications.
 It follows a [BDD](https://martinfowler.com/bliki/GivenWhenThen.html) approach and allows testing on different platforms (Android, iOS and Web) using the same test scenarios.
 JustTestLah's main aim is to make the configuration as easy and the test code as simple, readable and maintainable as possible.

+JustTestLah! is based on [Selenium](https://www.seleniumhq.org) and [Appium](https://www.appium.io).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->